 - Robust infrastructure for identification and measurement of the complete range of liquidity risks - Maintenance of an adequate level of liquidity buffer, including through a cushion of liquid assets to meet potential funding needs over the short and long-term periods and for dealing with potential liquidity disruptions - Diversification of sources and utilization of funds across banks, customers, and geographic location within Saudi, GCC and other financial markets - Active presence in interbank (financial) markets and in corporate deposit market.
-Establishing and Monitoring of domestic and foreign bank credit lines d Stress Testing
+Establishing and Monitoring of domestic and foreign bank credit lines.

+Stress Testing
-"The Bank uses a combination of Bank specific and market wide stress scenarios to test robustness of Bank's liquidity position.

-Bank-specific (idiosyncratic) - In Bank specific scenarios, the adverse movements in indicators and bank specific factors are assumed to impact the cash-flows for the Bank only e The bank's contingency funding plans

-Market-wide stress scenarios - In the market wide scenarios (based on Macro Economic Scenarios), it is assumed that the adverse movements in the Market macro-variables will impact the Banking Industry as a whole, which in turn will proportionately impact the Bank Albilad cash-flows
+The Bank uses a combination of Bank specific and market wide stress scenarios to test robustness of Bank's liquidity position.
+Bank-specific (idiosyncratic) - In Bank specific scenarios, the adverse movements in macro-economic indicators and bank specific factors are assumed to impact the cash-flows for the Bank only market-wide stress scenarios - In the market wide scenarios (based on Macro Economic Scenarios), it is assumed that the adverse movements in the market macro-variables will impact the Banking Industry as a whole, which in turn will proportionately impact the Bank Albilad cash-flows

-Combination of the above - In the combined scenarios, Deposits, which are likely to exhibit more Bank specific characteristics are stressed based on Bank specific scenario, while Financing which are likely to exhibit more industry wide characteristics are stressed based on market-wide scenarios."
+Combination of the above - In the combined scenarios, deposits, which are likely to exhibit more Bank specific characteristics are stressed based on Bank specific scenario, while financing which are likely to exhibit more industry wide characteristics are stressed based on market-wide scenarios.
+Liquidity stress testing is conducted monthly and is presented to ALCO for discussion.